A light hearted look at ways to reduce the stress out of moving.

-The problem with most the flat packed furniture, even when the girls put it together (properly) is....it is not meant to be repeatedly taken apart and moved, so unfortunately, if it was assembled in your home it will need to be disassembled to be moved and a better chance of survival.
+The problem with most the flat packed furniture, even when the girls put it together (properly) is....it is not meant to be taken apart and moved, so unfortunately, if it was assembled in your home it will need to be disassembled to be moved and a better chance of survival.
 If you take any apart please take out all the fittings as they are bad enough to pack anyway without fixtures and fittings poking out everywhere.

 Luckily we do offer a disassemble and reassembling service.

 We move more boxes than anything else and a few useful tips when packing boxes.
 Please tape boxes securely at the bottom and try and have them so the tops close, if the tops do not close they do not stack.
 Its not a good idea to place liquids of any kind in boxes unless very clearly labelled on the top and sides.
 Clearly mark boxes as "fragile" or "this way up" if they cant be turned on their side.

-Most important!
-Make some sort of a plan, whether it is colour coded or (if the house is too big) simply label all boxes on the top Bed1, Bed2 etc Liv, Kit, Din, etc etc.
+Make some sort of a plan, whether it is colour coded or (if the house is too big) simply label all boxes Bed1, Bed2 etc Liv, Kit, Din, etc etc.

 That and a piece of paper taped over the top of every doorway labelling the room to correspond with the boxes saves so much time and makes the move so much easier...mainly for the customer.

-Otherwise we have to stop and ask where it goes every time we bring a box or bag into the house, which stops you getting on with more important things...finding stop cocks and more importantly, making the tea :-)
+Otherwise we have to stop and ask where d'ya want this every time we bring a box or bag into the house, which stops you getting on with more important things...finding stop cocks and more importantly, making the tea :-)

 GARDEN PLANTS & POTS